 New to adding greens to your smoothies?

-If you’re new to adding greens to your smoothie and not sure if you’d like it, start with spinach.
+If you’re new to adding greens to your smoothie and unsure if you’d like it, start with spinach.
 It has a milder taste than kale and it’s easier to cover up with fruit.
 You can also try adding half the amount of greens, then slowly increase the amount over time as you get used to them.

 Using pineapple (like in this island green smoothie) is also a great way to cover up the taste of greens in smoothies.
 The sweet tropical fruit can be found in a lot of recipes, adding a bright slightly tart flavor.
+Kale and baby spinach are commonly found in green smoothies, but add your favorite greens or give swiss chard, romaine lettuce, or collard greens a try.
+If you're feeling adventurous, try an arugula smoothie that pairs the peppery greens with fresh squeezed orange juice.

 Tips